neuralmimicry/jirastats/README.md

 - custom_fields.* let you map instance-specific field IDs once, instead of changing code.
 - office_hours define the workday and holiday region.
 Supported codes include GB/UK, US, CA, DE, FR; unknown codes fall back to GB.
 - jql_query provides a base JQL that discovery can refine at runtime.
+- search: controls search behavior.
+Keys (defaults shown):
+  - prefer_client (bool, default: true): when true or env PREFER_CLIENT_SEARCH=1, use the python-jira client directly (most compatible with Atlassian Cloud).
+Set to false to prefer HTTP /search/jql.
+  - page_size (int, default: 100): pagination size for HTTP/client explicit pagination.
+  - fail_fast_http (bool, default: true): after first 4xx from /search/jql, immediately fall back to client search.
+  - allow_alt_shapes (bool, default: true): try alternative JSON shapes for /search/jql for broader compatibility.
+  - debug (bool, default: false): enable verbose diagnostics for search; can also use env DEBUG_SEARCH=1.
+  The fetch order is: client path if prefer_client=true → otherwise try `/rest/api/3/search/jql` (top-level payload) → if 4xx and fail_fast_http=true, go straight to python-jira client; otherwise retry once with explicit `fields`/`expand` in the body → then client fallback → optional batch payload retry.

+Sorting configuration
+- custom_fields.priority_index_field: Optional custom field id (e.g., "customfield_10104") used to sort issues alphanumerically when generating reports.
+  - If absent on an issue, the tool falls back to Jira's native priority (mapped via priority_ranking) and finally to the issue key for a stable order.

 ## Discovery and field identification